hadirboutabba/Notes.AI/README.md

 ### 4. User-Friendly Web Application utilizing our NLP\RL models

-...
+A user-friendly web app that allows users to input their psychological struggles and receive relevant content based on their needs.

-Project Architecture
+# Project Architecture

  Text Preprocessing Pipeline
  Prepares raw text for analysis through tokenization, cleaning, and stopword removal.

  Dimensionality Reduction with Autoencoder
  Reduces one-hot encoded text vectors into low-dimensional embeddings, balancing data efficiency and feature richness.

  Reinforcement Learning for Recommendations
-    A Q-learning agent interacts with embeddings and learns an optimal recommendation strategy by maximizing reward signals based on user simulation.

-All inside a user-friendly web app ..
+ A Q-learning agent interacts with embeddings and learns an optimal recommendation strategy by maximizing reward signals based on user simulation, all inside a user-friendly web app.

 In-Depth Guide
 1. Text Preprocessing